Armadilloa16/eportfolio/_posts/2018-06-14-teaching-day.md

 ## Periods 3: Maths

-This single went really quickly, I continued to give individual support with the current DI assignment, basically.
+This single went really quickly, I continued to give individual support with the current (imdb movies) DI, basically.

-## Feedback

-My mentor teacher gave me feedback after the class, but as usual the feedback contained reference to specific students by name so I won't include it.

-TODO: Maybe at some point I'll go through all the feedback and blank out the student names so I can upload it as evidence?